The Psychology of

 You probably experienced the cocktail party effect: If someone nearby mentions your name, you wake up (Moray, 1959).

 Hearing our name activates the medial prefrontal cortex (Perrin et al., 2005).
 Babies develop that ability at roughly 4.5 months (Mandel, Jusczyk, & Pisoni, 1995).

 It also happens with subliminal exposures to our written name (Alexopoulos et al., 2012).

 Participants reported being more likely to notice ads with their photo, holiday destination, and name, but also increasing levels of discomfort with increasing personalization.
 (Malheiros et al., 2012, p.
 1)

 Researchers don’t have a name for it.
 Maybe we could call it the how-the-f*ck-did-they-know-that effect.

-Your face is equally as powerful as your name (Tacikowski & Nowicka, 2010).
+Faces are equally as powerful as names (Tacikowski & Nowicka, 2010).